Skip Navigation

 Identifying bats with rabies

 It is not always possible to identify if a bat has rabies.
-However, rabid bats might show the following signs:
+However, a rabid bat may:

 Facts about bats